thekordy/auzo/README.md

-Central management interface with database and user roles for Laravel 5.1 and 5.2 users authorize system.
+Central management of Laravel authorization with database and user roles for Laravel 5.1, 5.2, and 5.3.

 Ever thought about a way to put a policy or condition on every permission as a restriction, something like: allow authenticated user to modify posts